Your roof protects you from all kinds of weather changes. It requires protection and maintenance too.

 Moss can cause damage to your asphalt, wood, and concrete.
 They usually grow between shingles, causing them to lift away from the roof, allowing water to get inside.

 Once the moss starts to bulk up, you can expect water leaks and rotten wood in no time.
-It’s best to scrub away the moss from the roof or hire a professional for the job.
+It’s best to scrub away the moss from the roof or hire a professional for the roofing maintenance job.

-Do You Need A Professional Roofer?
+Do You Need A Professional Roofing Maintenance?

 This will save you both time and money, and it will also extend the life of your roof.